Codex tools: Log in

 Note:When you connect to your remote host, you may have to go into the public_html or www folder to see the WordPress files.
 Both folders open the door to your WordPress content.
 The folders simply mirror each other to deliver the same results when users go to either http://www.yourdomain.com or http://yourdomain.com.

 The wp-content folder has two important subfolders: plugins and themes.
-When you upload a plugin or theme to these folders using FTP, the plugin or theme is available for activation inside your WordPress admin panel.
-Also, any images you upload when writing a post in WordPress are stored in the wp-content/uploads folder.
+When you install a plugin or theme from Administration Screens, all required files are stored in these folders.
+Also, any images or medias you upload when writing a post in WordPress are stored in the wp-content/uploads folder.

 More Information: